denten-books/plain-text/main.md

 Socrates.
 "Is it not something the nature of which is to weave?"
 Hermogenes agrees.
-"Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke? " Hermogenes agrees on the form.
-"Then we should very properly call that the real shuttle (*estin kerkis*)?"
-The exact appearance (I am going to use that word now) of the shuttle does not matter for Socrates.
-There are different types of shuttles used to weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@plato_dialogues_1937, 389a-b]."
-Here then *eidos* is the universal idea of the ideal shuttle: exactly the opposite of *phantazomenōn* as ephemeral instantiation in the previous passage!
+"Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke?"
+Hermogenes agrees the carpenter would fix his mind on the ideal form.
+In that case, we should properly call *that* the real shuttle (*estin kerkis*), Socrates concludes--his point being that the exact outward appearance of individual shuttles does not matter as much as the abstracted idea of shuttles.
+The abstraction endures as given instantiations break and shatter.
+There exist different types of shuttles, some used to weave wool and some for linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@plato_dialogues_1937, 389a-b]."
+In *Cratylus*, *eidos* stands the universal ideal of all shuttles: exactly the opposite of *phantazomenōn* as ephemeral instantiation in the previous passage!
 Yet both *eidos* and *phantazomenōn* were reasonably translated into English as "form", indicating a fundamental overloading of the concept.[^ln11-plato]

 [^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek